 The idea of urgency is tied around the call-to-action that you want to convey in your video.
 If a viewer sees it and there is not a sense of urgency, then they may not be compelled enough to act on the information given.
-To put in another way, show them there is benefit in acting now as opposed to waiting to act later.
-Conveying a sense of urgency will be at the highest during a campaign with limited time and harder when it's for general content.
+To put it another way, show them there is a benefit in acting now as opposed to waiting to act later.
+Conveying a sense of urgency will be at its highest during a campaign with limited time and harder when it's for general content.
 For security awareness managers, many are looking ahead to October's awareness month for more concentrated conversations around the topic of online safety and is a good time to build that sense of urgency through friendly competitions.

 Just as urgency is related to the call-to-action so, too, is ease.
 It's important that whatever action you desire for the viewer to take be made easy.
 If the audience is confused or frustrated in trying to do the call-to-action, you will annoy and lose them quickly.
 On top of that, winning their attention the next time will only be harder.

-In security, this can be related to the importance of not only clearly communicating how to report a phish, but ensuring that the ability to do so is easily implemented.
+In security, this can be related to the importance of not only clearly communicating how to report a phishing, but ensuring that the ability to do so is easily implemented.
 Both of these elements lower the barrier to adoption.

 What do you do if you have multiple calls-to-action (CTA) you want the audience to take?